France Travel Inspiration

 Avignon - France

 Avignon is one of the most beautiful cities in southern France.
-Today part of the Provence region, in southeastern France, the city sits on the Rhône River, and it was the capital of the papacy from 1309 to 1377.
+Today part of the Provence region in Southeastern France, the city sits on the Rhône River, and it was the capital of the papacy from 1309 to 1377.

 5. Lavender Fields of Provence